-NOTE 6 STOCK-BASED COMPENSATION
+NOTE 7 STOCK-BASED COMPENSATION

 On March 2, 2016, the Helmerich & Payne, Inc. 2016 Omnibus Incentive Plan (the "2016 Plan") was approved by our stockholders.
 The 2016 Plan, among other things, authorizes the Human Resources Committee of the Board to grant non-qualified stock options and restricted stock awards to selected employees and to non-employee Directors.
 Restricted stock may be granted for no consideration other than prior and future services.
 The purchase price per share for stock options may not be less than market price of the underlying stock on the date of grant.
 Stock options expire 10 years after the grant date.
-Awards outstanding in the Helmerich & Payne, Inc. 2005 Long-Term Incentive Plan (the "2005 Plan") and the Helmerich & Payne, Inc. 2010 Long-Term Incentive Plan (the "2010 Plan") remain subject to the terms and conditions of those plans.
-As of November 30, 2015, there were 876,379 non-qualified stock options and 294,575 shares of restricted stock awards granted under the 2010 Plan during fiscal 2016.
-Effective March 2, 2016, no further common-stock based awards will be made under the 2010 Plan.
+Awards outstanding in the Helmerich & Payne, Inc. 2005 Long-Term Incentive Plan and the Helmerich & Payne, Inc. 2010 Long-Term Incentive Plan (the "2010 Plan") remain subject to the terms and conditions of those plans.
+There were 396,007 non-qualified stock options and 292,112 shares of restricted stock awards granted under the 2016 Plan during fiscal 2017.

-A summary of compensation cost for stock-based payment arrangements recognized in general and administrative expense in fiscal 2016, 2015 and 2014 is as follows:
+A summary of compensation cost for stock-based payment arrangements recognized in general and administrative expense in fiscal 2017, 2016 and 2015 is as follows: